drewtodd/create-playlist/docs/cli-interface.md

 * Playlist is a plain text `.m3u` file with **absolute or relative paths**
 * By default, the playlist file is **overwritten** unless `--append` is specified
 * `--dry-run` prevents any file writing and prints planned actions only
+* `--base-dir` overrides the default base path when writing relative paths
+* If `--base-dir` is not provided, uses the parent of `--output` or the current working directory
+* `--base-dir` is ignored unless `--relative-paths` is set

 ## Example